burhonov007/platform-blog/README.md

       - Created_at : the date and time the comment was created.

 4. Category (represents a category or industry for post classification):
-    - name: Category name.
+    - Name: Category name.
-    - description: description of the category.
+    - Description: description of the category.
-    - parent category: category name (to support tree-like categories.
+    - Parent category: category name (to support tree-like categories.
 ---

 ## Features